autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Sensor prerequisites

 - Input data is not defective.
 Internal sensor observation such as IMU continuously keeps the proper frequency
 - Input data has correct and exact time stamps.
-Estimated poses might be inaccurate or unstable if the timestamps are not exact
+Estimated poses can be inaccurate or unstable if the timestamps are not exact
-- Sensors are correctly mounted on exact positions and accessible from TF.
+- Sensors are correctly mounted on the exact positions and accessible from TF.
 If the sensor positions are inaccurate, estimation results may be incorrect or unstable.
-To properly obtain sensor positions, a sensor calibration framework is going to be required.
+A sensor calibration framework is required to properly obtain the sensor positions.

 #### Map prerequisites

 - Pose estimation might be unstable If there is no sufficient information necessary on the map.
 A testing framework is demanded to check if the map has sufficient information for pose estimation.
-- Pose estimation might be unstable if the actual environment has different objects than the map.
+- Pose estimation might be unstable if the actual environment has different objects from the map.
 Maps need updates according to new objects and seasonal changes.
-- If multiple maps or maps that have different coordinate systems each other are used, the misalignment between them can affect the localization performance.
-Maps have to be aligned to a uniform coordinate or require a system for alignment.
+- If multiple maps that have different coordinate systems each other are used, the misalignment between them can affect the localization performance.
+Maps have to be aligned to a uniform coordinate, or we require an alignment framework.

 #### Computational resources